Save 40% Off An Annual Plan

 Best of all, there are large numbers of big fish on this lake.
 You don’t need to sit perfectly on structure, and you don’t need to have a perfect technique.
 You simply need to put your time into fishing it.

-Pack and plan accordingly, be ready to be mobile and hit the ice.
+Pack and plan accordingly, be ready to be mobile, prepare for those emergency situations, and get out and hit the ice.

 Share.